gabeklein/expressive-mvc/README.md

 <br />
 <br />

-### Track any number of values
+### Track any number of values:

 Models use property access to know what need an update when something changes.
-This optimization prevents properties you do not "import" to cause a refresh; plus it makes clear what's being used!
+This optimization prevents properties you do not "import" to cause a refresh.
+Plus, it makes clear what's being used!

 ```jsx
 class State extends Model {